Franz-Josef-Danner/tracking/README.md

 twice the current pattern size, allowing difficult frames to be tracked with progressively larger or smaller areas without fixed bounds.

+If the search finds the same frame twenty times in a row, the cycle stops automatically to avoid endless attempts.

 ## Standalone Cleanup Script

 `distance_remove.py` is a small helper that can be run directly from